 If you grew up in the Western U.S. (or Texas), you may have some preconceived notions about what “Mexican food” is.
 I put that in quotes because it’s highly up for interpretation.
 If you’re like me, the first time you visit Mexico, your mind will be blown by all the different types of cuisine!
 Oh yes, Mexican food is so much more than burritos, quesadillas, guacamole and margaritas!
-My husband and I had the privilege of living and traveling in Mexico for three months, and we were pleasantly surprised to find that Mexican food is immensely diverse and complex, and each state in the country has its own unique regional cuisine.
+My husband and I had the privilege of living and traveling in Mexico for half a year, and we were pleasantly surprised to find that Mexican food is immensely diverse and complex, and each state in the country has its own unique regional cuisine.
 During our time living and working abroad in Mexico, we visited 7 states and 10 cities, each with their own flare of how they make the dish, whether in restaurant kitchens, en la casa (in the home), or on the street.
 In this blog post, I bring to you the top 33 must-try authentic traditional dishes to eat in Mexico, including where to find them and which region they’re native to or most popular in!

 First let’s learn how to say some basics in Spanish as it relates to food!